simonhw/campsite-bookings/TESTING.md

 Passing these checks, the data is saved to the database.
 If the data is found to be invalid, the page is re-rendered with the data pre-filled in the form, and any error or validation messages are displayed to the user.

 ### Viewing Bookings
 When a user clicks the "My Bookings" nav bar link, they are brought to the `user_bookings.html` page.
-This page calls a view that is dependent on the user viewing the page.
+This page calls a view that is dependent on which user is viewing the page.
 The queryset of bookings displayed is filtered based on the model's `booked_by` field matching the requesting user.

 ```
 queryset = Booking.objects.all().order_by('-arrival').filter(booked_by=self.request.user)